Esa Åkerlund: First murder and acquittal

 In October 1993, Åkerlund was dining at 'The Manor', a restaurant in Askola, when an argument arose and a fight subsequently broke out.
 During the scuffle, Åkerlund grabbed a knife and joined in.
-Employees tried to intervene, but were retaliated against, which resulted in the death of 28-year-old Veikko Nurmi, a waiter working in 'The Manor'.
+Employees tried to intervene, but were retaliated against, which resulted in the death of 28-year-old Veikko Nurmi, an off-duty security guard working for 'The Manor'.

 After authorities were called to inspect the crime scene, a man came forward carrying a bloodied knife, claiming that he had found it by the roadside.
 Blood exams confirmed that the blood on the knife belonged to Nurmi, and that the knife itself belonged to Esa Åkerlund.
 When arrested for the crime, Åkerlund admitted that the weapon was indeed his, but denied committing the murder.

 Åkerlund would be brought to trial and convicted, despite the lack of witnesses and solid evidence.
 He was sentenced to 8.5 years imprisonment, but he appealed his sentence an appellate court. Åkerlund was defended by renowned lawyer Heikki Salo, who convinced the jury that there was insufficient evidence against his client, and as a result, Åkerlund was acquitted by the Orimattila District Court in October 1994.

 Murder of ex-wife

-By September 1995, Åkerlund had been divorced with his wife, who had fled from him due to his abusive behavior.
+By September 1995, Åkerlund had been divorced from his wife, who had fled from him due to his abusive behaviour.
 Enraged that she had been handed over custody of their 2-year-old son, he tracked her down to her childhood home in Pernå, where he broke into during the middle of the night.
 He crept into her bedroom, where he started beating her before opting to shoot her with his Smith & Wesson semi-automatic pistol.
 The shot was heard by the ex-wife's brother, who barged into the room and shot at Åkerlund, narrowly missing him.
 In retaliation, Åkerlund shot once at him and his girlfriend, who was visiting at the time, wounding both non-fatally.

 Åkerlund was arrested shortly after the crime was committed and charged with the murder of his ex-wife, as well as the attempted murder of her brother and his girlfriend.
-He claimed that he had done it in self-defense, but this claim was disregarded, and Åkerlund receiving a life sentence, which was upheld by the appellate court a year after his conviction.
+He claimed that he had done it in self-defence, but this claim was disregarded, and Åkerlund receiving a life sentence, which was upheld by the appellate court a year after his conviction.

 Porvoo triple murder and imprisonment

-On December 1, 2009, following a decision by the Helsinki Appellate Court, Åkerlund's life sentence was commuted and he was released from prison with time served.
+On 1 December 2009, following a decision by the Helsinki Appellate Court, Åkerlund's life sentence was commuted and he was released from prison with time served.